aws/amazon-freertos/demos/cli_uart/README.md

-## FreeRTOS-Plus-CLI UART Demo
+## FreeRTOS+CLI UART Demo
-The demo shows how to build a CLI application using FreeRTOS-Plus-CLI library and a UART driver implementation using Common-IO interface.
+The demo shows how to build a CLI application using FreeRTOS+CLI library and a UART driver implementation for Common-IO interface.

 ## Usage